 To learn sample-efficient and generalizable visual RL agents, a considerable amount of effort has been devoted to developing diverse approaches, including $(1)$ applying \textbf{explicit regularization} techniques such as entropy regularization~\cite{study_on_overfitting, sac} to constrain the model's weights~\cite{CoinRun, regularization_matter, Consistent_Dropout}; $(2)$ performing joint learning with RL loss and \textbf{auxiliary tasks} to provide additional representation supervision~\cite{sac_ae, mlr, PI-SAC, spr, playvirtual, vcd, curl, CCLF, ADAT, dribo, st_dim, ccfdm, M-CURL, DRIML, cody}; $(3)$ building a \textbf{world model} of the RL environment that allows learning behaviors from imagined outcomes~\cite{planet,dreamer,dreamerv2,SLAC}; and $(4)$ \textbf{pretraining an encoder} that can project high-dimensional observations into compact state representation~\cite{atc, proto, apt, cic, pieg, VRL3, PVR, mvp, RRL, rakelly2021mutual}.

-Although these approaches have achieved remarkable success, they are still challenged by limited interaction data and poor sample diversity~\cite{rad, drq, drq_v2}.
-To increase the quantity and diversity of the training data, data augmentation (DA) has received increasing attention from the visual RL community in recent years~\cite{drq, drq_v2, svea, spr, secant}.
-As a data-driven method, DA is orthogonal to the aforementioned methods and can be combined with them to further improve the performance~\cite{spr, mixreg}.
-For example, DA plays a crucial role in contrastive-based auxiliary tasks to inject the prior knowledge of task invariance~\cite{curl, atc, huang2021towards}.
+Although these approaches have achieved remarkable success, they remain challenged by limited interaction data and poor sample diversity~\cite{rad, drq, drq_v2}.
+To address these limitations by increasing the quantity and diversity of training data, data augmentation (DA) has garnered increasing attention from the visual RL community in recent years~\cite{drq, drq_v2, svea, spr, secant}.
+As a data-driven method, DA is orthogonal to the aforementioned approaches and can be combined with them to further enhance performance~\cite{spr, mixreg}.
+For instance, DA plays a crucial role in contrastive-based auxiliary tasks, injecting prior knowledge of task invariance~\cite{curl, atc, huang2021towards}.